 The International Business and Technology (IBT) program is a specialized regional program that focuses on Business and Technology through the lens of the Ontario curriculum.
 The program engages the modern learner with a global focus using project-based, cross-curricular, inquiry-driven learning that is enhanced by technology.
-Students will learn about a variety of business models and incorporate these models into project-based entrepreneurial learning challenges.
+Students focusing on Business learn how to incorporate a variety of business models into project-based entrepreneurial learning challenges.
 Similarly, students focusing on Technology learn skills required to find success in robotics, STEM, and other new and emerging technologies.
-Throughout the program, students further develop the 21st century competencies: critical thinking and problem solving, learning to learn, innovation and creativity, collaboration, communication and global citizenship.
+Throughout the program, students will further develop the 21st century competencies: critical thinking and problem solving, learning to learn, entrepreneurship, innovation and creativity, collaboration, communication and global citizenship.

 Meadowvale Secondary School